suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 ##  Dependency Resolution {#suit-dependency-resolution}

 The Dependency Resolution Command Sequence is a container for the Commands needed to acquire and process the Dependencies of the current Manifest.
-Ideally, all Dependency Manifests should be fetched before any Payload is fetched to ensure that all Manifests are available and authenticated before any of the (larger) Payloads are acquired.
+All Dependency Manifests SHOULD be fetched before any Payload is fetched to ensure that all Manifests are available and authenticated before any of the (larger) Payloads are acquired.

 ##  Added and Modified Commands